foundriesio/docs/source/user-guide/fioctl/index.rst

 Enable :ref:`ref-wireguard`
   ``fioctl devices config wireguard <device_name> <enable|disable>``
     Enable or disable the Wireguard systemd service on a LmP device.
-This requires that you configure a Factory to use an instance of Wireguard you have set up on your own server as described in the :ref:`ref-wireguard` guide.
+    This requires a Factory configured to use a  Wireguard instance you have set up on your own server as described in the :ref:`ref-wireguard` guide.

   .. code-block::